fusefactory/openfuse/_posts/2018-04-20-audio-rewire.md

 ## SoundFlower

 We used often [SoundFlower](https://github.com/RogueAmoeba/Soundflower-Original) in the past, but now we use only Loopback.
-So i can't explain if is still available for the last Mac OS, but seeing the github repository is not update from several years.
+So I can't explain if it is still available for the last Mac OS, but seeing the github repository it's not updated from several years.

 # Windows